 Now, as I said, when the Buddha talks about the good qualities of mind, some of them are appropriate for some occasions, others are appropriate for others.
 Mindfulness, he says is appropriate in all situations.
 But here he means that whole cluster of mindfulness, alertness, ardency: the qualities that go into establishing right mindfulness, because they oversee everything else.

 In one analogy, he talks of mindfulness as being like a charioteer.
 A charioteer has to know how fast to get the horses going, and if one horse is pulling faster than the others, you have to pull that one back.
 In other words, the charioteer has to keep things in balance.
 In another analogy, the Buddha compares mindfulness to a gatekeeper at a fortress at the frontier of the kingdom.
 The gatekeeper has to be very careful, because the fortress might easily be infiltrated by spies and people from outside.
 So the gatekeeper has to be very mindful and alert to keep watch on who is coming in, and to let in only the people he knows and to keep out the people he doesn’t know.
-And as the Buddha said, with mindfulness as your gatekeeper, you develop what’s skillful and you abandon what’s not.
+As the Buddha said, with mindfulness as your gatekeeper, you develop what’s skillful and you abandon what’s not.

 Which means that mindfulness has an important function in learning how to be wise in judging what’s skillful and what’s not.
 You bring your full presence of mind as to what’s appropriate, what’s not appropriate, what needs to be done in terms of the four noble truths.
 You want to understand suffering.
 You want to let go of its cause and you want to develop a path to the end of suffering, to abandon its cause so that you can realize the cessation of suffering.
 Those are the duties and activities that we want to keep in mind.